Strides

 Benefits of Strides

-There are several immediate and long-term benefits that result from performing strides:
+Several immediate and long-term benefits result from performing strides:

 • Improved movement patterns and running efficiency